ombhilare999/SRA-BOARD-2020/README.md

         -  As discussed earlier in new design there are two motor drivers.
 Each TB6612FNG can control two motors.
 So therefore using two motor driver one can control 4 motors using 8 GPIO's of esp32.
         - For example: if 32 pin is HIGH(IN1 = HIHG) and pin 33 is low(IN2 = LOW) then motor 1 moves in the forward direction.
-        - So in normal mode 4 motors can be connected to the board and one thing note is per channel/motor the current capacity is 1.2 Amp<br /><br />
+        - So in normal mode 4 motors can be connected to the board and one thing to be noted is per channel/motor the current capacity is 1.2 Amp<br /><br />
         2. **Parallel Mode**:<br />
          <p align="center">
             <img width="460" height="300" src="/Documentation/assets/parallel_mode.jpeg">